saua/srgen/README.md

 # SRGEN

-A Shadowrun 4 Character generator.
+A Shadowrun 4 character generator.